Kosovo declares Peter Handke 'persona non grata' | DW | 11.12.2019

 He once described the Srebrenica genocide, in which Serbian forces commanded by Bosnian Serb Ratko Mladic killed about 8,000 Bosniak men and boys, as a "massacre of Muslim soldiers," but later revised this position and described it as "the worst crime against humanity" in post WWII Europe.

-In recent years, Handke denied supporting Milosevic and being his sympathizer, but also refused to clarify his more controversial remarks.
-He also repeatedly grew verbally aggressive when pressed by journalists on the issue.
+In recent years, Handke has denied supporting Milosevic and being his sympathizer, but has also refused to clarify his more controversial remarks.
+He has also repeatedly grown verbally aggressive when pressed by journalists on the issue.

 Read more: Peter Handke's Nobel flattery falls flat